AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The second example call passed in an (Prolog) uninstantiated (unbound) variable;
 since the (internal) value of uninstantiated variables is the address of that same vari- able, the value printed out (251133144) was the actual address of the variable passed in.
-But since the variable passed in was uninstantiated from Prolog’s point of view, the unification succeeded, as you can see by the binding of X in the sample run above (X = 42).
+But since the variable passed in was uninstantiated from Prolog's point of view, the unification succeeded, as you can see by the binding of X in the sample run above (X = 42).